Community Infrastructure Planning

-The City's Community Infrastructure Planning team plan for community, sport and recreation facilities to meet the current and future needs of the City's residents.
+The City's Community Infrastructure Planning team plans for community, sport and recreation facilities to meet the current and future needs of the City's residents.

 Community Infrastructure Plan

-The Community Infrastructure Plan outlines the process undertaken to answer the following questions"
+The Community Infrastructure Plan outlines the process to answer the following questions:

 - What does the City's current and future population look like?

 - How many people, who they are, and where they live.

 - What community infrastructure do we currently have to serve these people?